-Best practices for expanding on PFT testing during COVID-19
+Best practices for pulmonary function testing in COVID-19

 We’ve talked before about best practices for restarting pulmonary function testing programs, but the recommendations that came from the ATS working group were heavily focused on traditional, in-hospital PFT labs.
 Arguably, that setting is still the top-dog in this arena, but the ongoing pandemic has shown us that top-box healthcare practices have to be ready to break out of traditional mindsets in order to provide optimal care.
 The explosive adoption of telehealth services has gotten the lion’s share of attention from those who track healthcare innovation, but pulmonary function testing offers an additional return on investment, without the uncertainty of regulatory changes or reimbursement questions.
 It may not be the sexiest or most obvious choice for an add-on service, but it’s a relatively simple way to add value to practices and healthcare systems, as well as monitor the health impacts of respiratory diseases (including COVID-19), thus protecting entire communities.